KevinAst/eatery-nod/src/util/feature-u/docs/feature-u.md

 The basic process of feature-u is for each feature to promote a `Feature` object that relays the various aspects within that feature.
-In turn, these Feature objects are supplied to `launchApp()`, which configures and starts your application, and returns the App object which promotes the public API of each feature.
+In turn, these Feature objects are supplied to `launchApp()`, which configures and starts your application, and returns the [App Object](#app-object) which promotes the public API of each feature.

 <ul>